kbytesys/django-recaptcha3/README.md

 * recaptcha_init: add the script tag for reCaptcha api.
 You have to put this tag somewhere in your "head" element
 * recaptcha_ready: call the execute function when the api script is loaded
-* recaptcha_execute: start the reCaptcha check and set the token from the api in your django forms
+* recaptcha_execute: start the reCaptcha check and set the token from the api in your django forms.
+Token is valid for 120s, after this time it is automatically regenerated.
 * recaptcha_key: if you want to use reCaptcha manually in your template, you will need the sitekey (a.k.a. public api key).
   This tag returns a string with the configured public key.